Bond Psychometric Test & MMI Training

 Student Review (Session 1)

-- Session 1 (3 hours): STUDENT REVIEW.
+Session 1 (3 hours): STUDENT REVIEW.
 A review of the student and their history, accomplishments and psychological profile.
 This is followed by an exploration of the process, and context, of tests and interviews for Bond University.
 A surface examination of the marking criteria for entry to the Bond medical program is begun, using mock interview questions to gather personal information and create future program structures and activities.
 These activities are prioritised over sessions 1 and 3 (with psychometric training in between), with the areas requiring the most homework addressed first up.
-Mock interview questions, discussion and personalised activities are designed to include development of:
+Mock interview questions, discussion and personalised activities are designed to include the development of:

 - public speaking techniques